 What about the believer and the law?
 We see that the believer has been set free.
 The believer is free from the law.
-The believer is not under the law, and the reason I can say that is because Jesus Christ has set us free.
-But be careful here, because there are some people who would believe that, simply because the Scriptures say that we have been set free, that means we have been set free from sin.
+The believer is not under the law, and the reason I can say that is because Jesus Christ has set us free, but be careful here, because there are some people who would believe that simply because the Scriptures say that we have been set free, that means that we have been set free from sin.

 There is no such thing as sinless perfection in this life.
-If we take verses out of context, such as John 8:36 where it says, If the Son therefore shall make you free, ye shall be free indeed, that does not say that we're free to do everything we want to do and still look, act, and smell and be like a Christian to this lost and dying world.
+And if we take verses out of context such as John 8:36 where it says, If the Son therefore shall make you free, ye shall be free indeed.
+That does not say that we're free to do everything we want to do and still look, act, and smell and be like a Christian to this lost and dying world.

 We need to have a testimony that says, "I am a Christian.
-I am on my way to Heaven, and because I'm on my way to Heaven, I want you too to go to Heaven.
-I want you to be able to say, "Lord, I have trusted you as my Saviour, and one day I will see you in Heaven because I know You by the faith that I have received through the Word of God by trusting Jesus as my Saviour."
+I am on my way to Heaven, and because I'm on my way to Heaven, I want you, too, to go to Heaven.
+I want you to be able to say, 'Lord, I have trusted you as my Savior, and one day I will see You in Heaven because I know You by the faith that I have received through the Word of God by trusting Jesus as my Savior.'"

-Galatians 3:24 says, Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
+Galatians 3:24 says, Wherefore, the law was our schoolmaster...
+That's to the Christian... to bring us unto Christ that we might be justified by faith.
 The law is for the lawless.
-One day we came to Jesus Christ and we admitted that we were lawbreakers, that we needed salvation.
-We were sinners and we said, "Lord, save me.
+One day, we came to Jesus Christ and we admitted that we were lawbreakers, that we needed salvation, we were sinners, and we said, "Lord, save me.
 I'm a lawbreaker."
-You may not have said it that way.
-I didn't say it that way.
+Now, you may not have said it that way, but I didn't say it that way.
 I knew I was a sinner.
 I knew I was lost.
 I needed Jesus.
 Well, the law showed me that I could not keep the Ten Commandments.

-After I got saved, I understood that I needed a daily cleansing from the Lord because of sin that creeps in.
-This is not a world where we escape sin.
-We are still in the presence of sin, and, therefore, when we sin, we in essence are placing ourselves back under the law.
+Well, after I got saved, I understood that I needed a daily cleansing from the Lord because of sin that creeps in.

+Now, this is not a world where we escape sin.
+We are still in the presence of sin.
+And therefore, when we sin, we in essence are placing ourselves back under the law.
 Why?
-Because the law is a schoolmaster to bring us to a point in our lives, even as Christians, it shows us that we are in need of a cleansing.
-First John 1:9 says, If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
+Because the law is a schoolmaster to bring us to a point in our lives.
+Even as Christians, it shows us that we are in need of a cleansing.

+First John 1:9 says, If we confess our sins He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 You see, the law is not bad.
 The law does not save us.
-The law does not keep us saved.
-But the law brings us to a point even in the Christian life to let us know that we're not perfect.
-But one day we will be perfect in the Lord because we'll be with Him and then we'll have no other worries about sin or anything else.
+The law does not keep us saved, but the law brings us to a point even in the Christian life to let us know that we're not perfect.
+One day we will be perfect in the Lord because we'll be with Him and then we have no other worries about sin or anything else.
 We'll be with our Lord.

 No person can be saved by keeping the Ten Commandments or stay saved by keeping the Ten Commandments.
-In Romans 3:28, it says, Therefore we conclude that a man is justified by faith without the deeds of the law.
+In Romans 3:28 it says, Therefore we conclude that a man is justified by faith without the deeds of the law.